Retrospective Tools

 Summary

-GoRetro leads on ease of use, value, fun factor, AI & insights and integrations.
+GoRetro leads on fun factor, AI & insights and integrations.
 Retrium leads on retro toolkit and enterprise-grade.

 Scores compared